 We appointed ourselves as guardians of the environment in which these locals live.
 We made it our mission to protect the environment by reducing any negative impact that our operation may have on it.
 Our environmental protection strategy covers a wide scope of issues ranging from promoting simple positive manners like safe waste disposal and energy saving to implementing a number of environmental purification programs.

-We strongly believe that every person, including our employees, our guests, and the locals, has a significant role to play in order to preserve the environment and the natural resources and deliver them safely to the coming generations.
+We strongly believe that every person, including our employees, our guests and the locals, have a significant role to play in order to preserve the environment and the natural resources and deliver them safely to the coming generations.

 Most of our tours include a visit to a local market, like Khan El Khalili, the Aswan

 Financial Support To The Local Community

-Lady Egypt Tours supports two orphanages located in Egypt, financially by granting them a set amount of funds and materials on regular basis, and morally by giving our travelers the opportunity, if they wish, to visit these orphanages and offer the children gifts and affection.
+with grants in the shape of funds and materials on a regular basis and morally by giving our travelers the opportunity, if they wish, to visit these orphanages and offer the children gifts and affection.

 , with financial support for the efforts they exert in welcoming and caring for our guests.

 Cooperation With The Local Community

-and the local community as a joint effort to contribute to the national economy is the organization of tourist's trips to visit the Bedouins and Nubians of Egypt and Jordan in their villages.
-These trips give the opportunity to the locals to benefit from providing the travelers with their homemade products and services.
-Moreover, it gives the tourists the chance to mingle with the people of the local community in their actual daily life providing the guests with a special authentic experience.
+and the local community as a joint effort to advance the national economy in our organizating trips to the Bedouins and Nubians of Egypt and Jordan in their villages.
+These trips give the locals the chance to increase their incomes by providing the travelers with homemade products and services.
+Moreover, it gives the tourists the chance to mingle with the local communities, partake i in their daily lives which provide the visitors with a special authentic experience.

-We advice our guests to benefit the inhabitants of the local community by making use of some of the simple services they provide especially in airports and train stations.
+We advise our guests to aid local communities by making use of some of the simple services they provide especially at airports and train stations.